 “The dark, smelly car represents that moment of transition from the world of the living that people understood and trusted to the radically alien world of the camps where the doors opened and families were separated forever,” said leading Auschwitz expert Robert Jan van Pelt, who helped curate the collection.

-Auschwitz survivor Ray Kaner, 92, looked on Sunday as a crane lowered the car onto a short segment of track outside the museum, and recalled that as she and her sister were forced in 1944 to board a similar train out of their home in a Polish ghetto, their Nazi captors promised a better home.
+Auschwitz survivor Ray Kaner, 92, looked on Sunday as a crane lowered the car onto a short segment of track outside the museum, and recalled that as she and her sister were forced in 1944 to board a similar train out of their home in a ghetto in Poland, their Nazi captors promised a better home.

 “We believed them, and we schlepped everything we could carry,” she said.
 “We still had great hope.”